 Governance: Service managers bid annually to include projects in the Authority's capital programme.
 Bids are collated by Finance who calculate the financing cost (which can be nil if the project is fully externally financed).
 The Policy, Finance and Development Committee appraises all bids based on a comparison of service priorities against financing costs and makes recommendations to Full Council.
-The final capital programme is presented to Full Council in December with any amendments being made by Full Council in February when the finalised budget is approved each year.
+The final capital programme will be presented to Full Council in February at the same meeting as this strategy.